-VANIESSA EVERSON, B.A.

-TEACHING ASSISTANT

-by appt. veverson@wisc.edu
+BENJAMIN DOUGLAS, B. A. TEACHING ASSISTANT BDouglas3@wisc.edu by appt.

 WHAT CAN I EXPECT FROM PROFESSOR GERNSBACHER AND THE TAS?

 Professor Gernsbacher and the TAs of this course will always abide by the "Seven Principles of Good Practice in Undergraduate Education."